Indigenous Australians: Late 20th century

 In 1985, the Australian government returned ownership of Uluru (Ayers Rock) to the Pitjantjatjara Aboriginal people.
 In 1992, the High Court of Australia reversed Justice Blackburn's ruling and handed down its decision in the Mabo Case, declaring the previous legal concept of terra nullius to be invalid and confirming the existence of native title in Australia.

 Indigenous Australians began to serve in parliaments from the late 1960s.
 In 1971, Neville Bonner joined the Australian Senate as a Senator for Queensland for the Liberal Party, becoming the first Indigenous Australian in the Federal Parliament.
 A year later, the Aboriginal Tent Embassy was established on the steps of Parliament House in Canberra.
 In 1976, Sir Douglas Nicholls was appointed as the 28th Governor of South Australia, the first Aboriginal person appointed to vice-regal office.
 In the general election of 2010, Ken Wyatt of the Liberal Party became the first Indigenous Australian elected to the Australian House of Representatives.
 In the general election of 2016, Linda Burney of the Australian Labor Party became the second Indigenous Australian, and the first Indigenous Australian woman, elected to the Australian House of Representatives.
 She was immediately appointed Shadow Minister for Human Services.

 In sport Evonne Goolagong Cawley became the world number-one ranked tennis player in 1971 and won 14 Grand Slam titles during her career.
 In 1973 Arthur Beetson became the first Indigenous Australian to captain his country in any sport when he first led the Australian National Rugby League team, the Kangaroos.
-In 1982, Mark Ella became Captain of the Australian National Rugby Union Team, the Wallabies.
+In 1982, Mark Ella became captain of the Australia national rugby union team.
 In 2000, Aboriginal sprinter Cathy Freeman lit the Olympic flame at the opening ceremony of the 2000 Summer Olympics in Sydney, and went on to win the 400 metres at the Games.
 In 2019, tennis player Ashleigh Barty was ranked world number one.

 In 1984, a group of Pintupi people who were living a traditional hunter-gatherer desert-dwelling life were tracked down in the Gibson Desert in Western Australia and brought in to a settlement.
-They are believed to have been the last uncontacted tribe in Australia.
+They are believed to have been the last uncontacted people in Australia.

 During this period, the federal government enacted a number of significant, but controversial, policy initiatives in relation to Indigenous Australians.
 A representative body, the Aboriginal and Torres Strait Islander Commission (ATSIC), was set up in 1990.